-Unlike with the simple Feather Stitch, you don't need three, but two aid lines to accomplish an even width.
+Unlike in the simple feather stitch, you don't need three, but two aid lines to accomplish an even width.
 If you draw them exactly the length of the planned stitch line, they will be stitched over completely.
-Just make sure the thread is thicker than the drawing.
+Just make sure the thread is thicker than the drawn line.

 Closed Feather Stitch

 I discovered this simple, but beautiful stitch while searching for stitches suited for a variety of grasses - and that's what it is best known for.
 (I cannot deny that I was becharmed by its name as well. 😌) The maidenhair stitch is a variation of the feather stitch, and thus very easy to execute.
 For me it looks mostly like a horsetail herb.